-Tools-->System Enable/Disable:
+Tools-->System Enable/Disable

-Enable/Disable the compressor.
+Enable/Disable the compressor (does not affect auxiliary heat).
 Units are shipped as Disabled to prevent an unintentional compressor startup.

-(Also available as a button in Tools-->Configuration window.)
+This is the same function as button at the top right of the 1st tab of the Tools-->Configuration window.